darkpalacestudio/manuals/chameleon/manual/04_05_controls_chameleon.md

 ### Q <span class="txt-green">(2, N, X)</span>
 <span class="txt-yellow">*(Located right of the Control-Area)*</span>\
 Click and drag to adjust the Q value of the filter.
 Changing this will adjust the bandwidth where a narrow bandwidth affects only a small range of frequencies, and a large bandwidth affects a large range of frequencies.

-In an allpass filter the Q value determines the range over which the phase rotation happens.
+In an allpass filter, the Q value determines the range over which the phase rotation happens.
-This allows to confine the space rotation to a very small area or to spread it out over the full spectrum.
+This allows to confine the space rotation to a very small frequency area or to spread it out over the full spectrum.
 As the absolute change of phase rotation is fixed, the q control effectively adjusts the steepness of the phase change.
 <span class="spacer"/>

 ### Order <span class="txt-green">(N, X)</span>